renchanting/renchanting/readme.md

 please don't copy our ponies... inspo is ok because we can't rlly stop you. but outright copying will probably result in a blocj LOL

+if you actually read everything here then Thanks!!! we don't have a collective atabook but [martyn has one](https://inthelittlewood.atabook.org/)! feel free 2 sign it :)

 ---

 before you int/friend (basically a copy paste of martyns. but most of it applies to us overall)